Different Types of Life Insurance Cover Explained

 What is critical illness cover?

-Critical illness cover is slightly different to other types of life insurance, as it pays out when the policyholder is diagnosed with a listed ‘critical illness’, rather than being paid out upon death.
+Critical illness cover is slightly different to other traditional types of life insurance, as it pays out when the policyholder is diagnosed with a specified 'critical illness’, rather than being paid out upon death.

-Get your free life insurance quote from Confused.com today using the button below; it takes around three minutes and you’ll be able to see all the best deals for your personal needs and requirements from a wide selection of providers:
+Get your free life insurance quote today using the button below; it only takes a few minutes and you’ll be able to see all the best deals for your personal needs and requirements from a wide selection of providers:

 Do I need life insurance?

-Anyone above the age of 18 can take out life insurance, but it’s rare to think about putting those plans in place at such a young age.
+Anyone above the age of 18 can take out life insurance, but not many people tend to think about putting those plans in place at such a young age.
 And, for many people who have no dependants or major assets, having life insurance might not seem worth it just yet.
-However, there are a number of strong reasons for taking out a life insurance policy sooner rather than later.
+However, there are a number of strong reasons for taking out a life insurance policy sooner rather than later, including the fact that younger people are generally offered cheaper premiums.

 Many people choose to take out life insurance when they have their first child, get married, or buy their first home, due to the financial commitments that all these milestones involve.